ritza-co/Codecov/coverage-reports-in-vscode.md

 ## Codecov

-Codecov is a tool for visualizing code coverage to help developers track the effectiveness of their tests.
+Codecov is a tool for visualizing code coverage to help developers and managers to track the effectiveness of their tests.
 By integrating it into your CI/CD pipeline, you can ensure continuous monitoring of code coverage metrics across branches and pull requests, encouraging higher code quality.

 * **Centralized Coverage Reports:**
 Uploads coverage reports to a centralized dashboard accessible by all team members.
 This ensures everyone has access to the same coverage information without generating reports locally.